-- In indirect quotation, the exchange rate is quoted as foreign currency units domestic (home) currency units . - If the euro is the home currency, e = 2 \$/€ expresses the exchange rate using indirect quotation.
+- In indirect quotation, the exchange rate is quoted as foreign currency units domestic (home) currency units. - If the euro is the home currency, e = 2 \$/€ expresses the exchange rate using indirect quotation (the quotation chosen determines the units of e).